Do You Have a Sudden Urge to Pee and Can’t Hold It?

 When to see a doctor

 No one likes to talk about incontinence, but if it’s starting to impact your daily life or stopping you from enjoying your normal activities, it’s time to seek advice on treatment and management of the condition.
-Mr Broome specialises in helping women resolve their urinary problems so please contact him today on 01204 404404.
+Mr Broome specialises in helping women resolve their urinary problems, please e-mail us on info@thepelvicclinic.co.uk and 0161 726 5100.